-Volunteer firefighters represent 69 percent of the U.S. fire service.
+Volunteer firefighters represent the majority of of the U.S. fire service.
 As a nation, we rely on them every day to save lives and protect property in times of danger and disaster.
 In order to do so, they must first be healthy, safe, and able to respond.
 Each year, firefighters are injured and/or die from a number of health and occupational safety issues, such as heart attack, cancer, and vehicle crashes.
 A fundamental change is needed to overturn these issues and revolutionize the volunteer fire and emergency services to create healthier and safer work environments for volunteer responders.

 The National Volunteer Fire Council (NVFC) and the U.S. Fire Administration (USFA) have partnered to release Critical Health & Safety Issues in the Volunteer Fire Service.
 This report evaluates known issues, discovers new or emerging concerns, and provides the tools and resources necessary to overcome health and safety challenges plaguing the volunteer fire service.

 Access the full report from the USFA web site.

 The report highlights many additional tools, resources, programs, and services available to help fire departments and firefighters initiate actions that reduce on-duty injuries and fatalities in the volunteer fire service.
 You can find these resources and many more through the following links.